 Sage (Salvia officinalis)

-As mentioned above, sage has long been used to bring relief to sore throats.
+As I mentioned above, people have long used sage to bring relief to sore throats.
 Researchers have confirmed this folkloric use in a couple of human clinical trials.
 In one randomized, double-blind trial, researchers compared the effects of a sage and Echinacea extract on sore throats with the effects of a spray made up of the antiseptic chlorhexidine and the anesthetic lidocaine.
 For reducing sore throat symptoms, the sage/Echinacea extract showed slightly better results after three days.5 Another study showed that a fluid extract of sage worked better than a placebo in reducing pain due to viral pharyngitis (throat infection).6

 Sage is astringent, helping to reduce swelling, which can be a contributing factor to the pain of a sore throat.
 It’s also antimicrobial.
 While it could play the main role for a sore throat as a tea, in this sore throat spray formula it’s better suited in a supporting role.
 Also, a little bit of sage’s strong flavor goes a long way and a lower dosage is best for palatability.